Accommodation options for university students

-*subject to an application deadline.
-If your son or daughter requires an accessible room, or has any specific requirements please contact us as soon as possible to ensure we are able to meet their needs.
+*Subject to an application deadline.
+If your young person requires an accessible room, or has any specific requirements please contact us as soon as possible to ensure we are able to meet their needs.

 You will often find a range of private accommodation on offer in the local area around universities.
 This option is particularly popular with students in their second or third year and groups of friends often rent a property together.

-If your son or daughter decides to rent, make sure they choose a PAL accredited landlord or agent.
+If your young person decides to rent, make sure they choose a PAL accredited landlord or agent.
 Costs will vary depending on location and size of the property.

 It may also be possible to lodge with a family.

 Some students prefer to live at home while they study at university.
-This may be a cheaper alternative but your son or daughter should remember to include the cost of commuting to university when calculating their budget.
+This may be a cheaper alternative but your young person should remember to include the cost of commuting to university when calculating their budget.
 The travel time should also be taken into account.

-It may be harder for your son or daughter to get involved with activities on campus if they have to travel long distances to get home each day.
+It may be harder for your young person to get involved with activities on campus if they have to travel long distances to get home each day.
 It may also take them slightly longer to make close friends since they will be away from the campus for longer periods compared to students who live in Halls.